UPDATED: Sep 23, 2020

 You’ll see a selection of nearby agent during the quote process.
 State Farm’s website and mobile app allow you to perform most tasks without needing to get in contact with your agent.

 Does Drive Safe and Save always give a discount?
 Yes.
 State Farm only uses the system to calculate discounts and won’t increase your rates no matter what the app records.
-Not everyone will receive a large discount, but the program calculates some discount for all participants.
+Not everyone will receive a large discount, but the program calculates a discount for all participants.

 Does State Farm offer Accident Forgiveness?
 Yes, but not as an add-on or policy option.
 State Farm won’t increase your rates for a first at-fault accident if you have been with the company for nine years without an accident.